 As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

-Now before going further, let’s get one thing out of the way.
+But before we go there let’s get one big thing out of the way.

 You can’t be afraid to ask for money for your campaign.